Transition metal dinitrogen complex: Attack by electrophiles

 Some electron-rich metal dinitrogen complexes are susceptible to attack by electrophiles on nitrogen.
 When the electrophile is a proton, the reaction is of interest in the context of abiological nitrogen fixation.
 Some metal-dintrogen complexes even catalyze the hydrogenation of N_{2} to ammonia in a cycle that involves N-protonation of a reduced M-N_{2} complex.

+Photochemistry

+Photolytic nitrogen splitting has been demonstrated.